CUCWD/edx-documentation/en_us/shared/video/video_process_overview.rst

    * The course team :ref:`contracts with a third party transcript provider<Obtain a Video Transcript>`, such as 3Play Media or cielo24.

 #.
-The course team :ref:`uploads videos <Upload a Video>` to the **Video
+The course team :ref:`uploads the videos <REFERENCE>` to the third party
-   Uploads** page.
+   hosting site.

 #.
+The course team **uploads transcripts to the Files & Uploads page**.
+(CHECK:
+   NEED TO UPLOAD TRANSCRIPTS TO F&U OR ADD TO VC DIRECTLY?)

-The course team :ref:`creates video components <Add a Video to an edx org
+#.
+The course team :ref:`creates video components <Add a Video to a Course>`
-   Course>` and adds the video and transcript information to the components.
+   and adds the video and transcript information to the components.